 In 2021 Remotion engineers upgraded the robot to perform a vacuum collection of debris.
 Soonafter, Icarus performed a conductor campaign at Sleipner A platform in the North Sea.

-Unlike other of Remotions robots, Icarus use nonmagnetic, friction-based traction.
-A 4-point subsea clamp inspired mechanism and structure with spring loaded clamping acts against the pipe.
-Electric servo motor drives on all 16 wheels gives maximum friction.
-Icarus has a lightweight structure which can be adapted to various pipe sizes within the range of 20-inch to 36-inch outer diameter, pipe dimensions outside of this range available on request.
+Unlike other Remotion models, Icarus uses non-magnetic, friction-based traction.
+A 4-point subsea clamp-inspired mechanism and a structure with a spring-loaded clamping act against the pipe.
+Electric servo motor drive on all 16 wheels gives the robot maximum friction.
+It is a lightweight machine which can be adapted to various pipe sizes within the range of 20 to 36-inch outer diameter.
+For larger pipes, a custom-designed robot is available on request.

-Under platform deck, the robot needs assistance from rope access technicians to be installed and then operated in semi-autonomous mode from a remote control and monitored from a top side control cabinet.
+Installation under the platform deck requires access technicians’ assistance.
+Once installed, the robot is operated in semi-autonomous mode from a remote control and monitored from a top-side control cabinet.

 See Icarus in action: